Smurf-IV/Excel_PRIME/Excel_PRIME/Package_ReadMe.md

 - A: Agreed, but then
     - they do not have range extraction.
     - Or `optionally` allow the use of the OS's _TempFile System_ to store massive sheets
-    - Or allow multiple sheets to be read at the same time (because others use global memory to represent the current row)
+    - Or allow multiple sheets to be read at the same time
+        - because others use global memory to represent the current row
+        - Or have a single access into the Zip Excel file

 ## Reader 📋